JPEG or a print?

 What can you do with a JPEG?

 Once you own the digital JPEG file, you can share that file (image) with family and friends via email by attaching the file to the email.
 You can attach photos to lots of different online communications including whatsapp and onto social media accounts and share as you would any photos you take with your mobile phone.
-The JPEG is very flexible and useful in this regard.

 What can I do with a Print compared to a JPEG?